apache/cloudstack-documentation/source/plugins/ovs-plugin.rst

 | Virtual Networking   | OVS             |
 +----------------------+-----------------+

-Table: Isolated network offering with regular services from the Virtual Router.
+Table: Isolated Network offering with regular services from the Virtual Router.

 .. figure:: /_static/images/ovs-network-offering.png
    :align: center
-   :alt: a screenshot of a network offering.
+   :alt: a screenshot of a Network offering.

 .. note::
-   The tag in the network offering should be set to the name of the physical network with the OVS provider.
+   The tag in the Network offering should be set to the name of the physical Network with the OVS provider.

-Isolated network with network services.
-The virtual router is still required to provide network services like dns and dhcp.
+Isolated Network with Network services.
+The virtual router is still required to provide Network services like dns and dhcp.

 .. cssclass:: table-striped table-bordered table-hover